giorgiazaccaria/giorgiazaccaria.github.io/01research.md

 _Submitted for publication_

 - **macroUGMM: model-based clustering with ultrametric structures in the presence of missing and cell-wise and row-wise outliers** \
-with Francesca Greselin and Mayo-Iscar \
+with Francesca Greselin and Agustin Mayo-Iscar \
 _Manuscript in preparation_

 - **Ultrametric Factor Analysis** \